25

 9:00 AM - Helsinki Cathedral and Senate Square

 After breakfast, take a short walk to Senate Square, the historical heart of Helsinki.
 Here, you'll find the iconic Helsinki Cathedral, an architectural marvel with its striking white facade and green domes.
 Spend some time exploring the cathedral and the square, which is surrounded by neoclassical buildings.
 The statue in the middle of the square belongs to Tsar Alexander II.
-Just behind the corner is the National Library, also worth of popping in.
+Just around the corner, you’ll also find the National Library of Finland, which is well worth a quick visit.

 10:00 AM - Design District Helsinki